-The importance of the defense industry to the Massachusetts economy is reflected in table on the following page, which shows the value of Department of Defense prime contract awards between 1981 and 2001.
+The importance of the defense industry to the Massachusetts economy is reflected in table on the following page, which shows the value of Department of Defense prime contract awards between 1980 and 2003.
 Since the early 1980s, the Commonwealth's share of New England's prime contract awards had remained around or above 50 percent.
-In 1998, Massachusetts' share of New England's prime contract awards dipped to 45.7 percent and in 1999, the Commonwealth's share recovered only some of its losses, rising to 49.8 percent.
-In 2000, the Commonwealth's share of New England's prime contract awards for 54.2 percent, but large increase elsewhere in New England in 2001 offset the Massachusetts increase and pushed the Commonwealth's share in the region back down to 47.3 percent.
-In 2000, the Commonwealth's share of the national total also reached its lowest point in at least the last two decades, but this share increased slightly to 3.9 percent in 2001.
-Despite this declining trend, Massachusetts remains the sixth largest recipient in defense spending, behind California, Virginia, Texas, Florida, and Georgia.
+In 1998, Massachusetts' share of New England's prime contract awards dipped to 45.7 percent and in 1999, the Commonwealth's share recovered only some of its losses, rising to 49.9 percent.
+In 2000, the Commonwealth's share of New England in 2001 offset the Massachusetts increase and pushed the Commonwealth's share in New England in 2001 offset the Massachusetts increase and pushed the Commonwealth's share in the region back down to 47.3 percent.
+In 2002, the Commonwealth's share of the national total reached its lowest point in over two decades, but increased slightly to 3.6 percent in 2003 due to a \$1.6 billion increase in aircraft engine, missile and space system, services and weapons procurement contracts.
+Despite this trend, Massachusetts remains the eighth largest recipient in defense spending.